Gravity, Cartan geometry, and idealized waywisers: Exterior calculus

 \subsection{Integration of forms}

-Forms are precisely those elementary mathematical objects which appears under integral signs.
-A one-form $A$ can be integrated along a one-domensional curve on the manifold, a two form $F$ over a two-dimensional surface, and a $p$-form over a $p$-dimensional sub-manifold.
+Consider an integral of some quantity on some $p$-dimensional surface in an $N$-dimensional space.
+If the surface is parametrized by $\xi^\alpha$ so that $x^\mu=x^\mu(\xi)$ consists of points in that surface such integral is written as

-If a coordinate system $x^\mu$ is given, we can consider the normals to the equipotential surfaces $x^\mu=const$ for $\mu=1,2,\dots,N$.
-This provides us with $N$ normals for each point on the manifold.
-These normals are exterior derivatives (i.e. gradients/partial derivatives) of the coordinate zero-forms $x^1,x^2,\dots$ and are therefore examples of one-forms and we write them $dx^1,dx^2,\dots,dx^N$.
-These one-forms collectively written as $dx^\mu$ are a set of co-vectors that span space of one forms.
-Thus we can expand a one-form in terms of its coordinate coefficitents $A_\mu$ as $A=A_\mu dx^\mu$.
-Similarly, the objects $dx^\mu\wedge dx^\nu$ are two-forms and they span the space of two forms.
-A two-form can then be expanded in terms of its coordinate coefficients $F_{\mu\nu}$ as $F=\frac{1}{2}F_{\mu\nu}dx^\mu\wedge dx^\nu$.
-More generally, any $p$-form $\Omega$ can be expanded in the coordinate one-form basis as follows
+We write $\delta^{p}\xi$ instead of the standard $d^{p}\xi$ so as to avoid confusion with the `$d$' appearing in the formalism of differential forms.
+The appearance of $\delta^p\xi$ and $x(\xi)$ clearly shows that this integral is not written in a manifestly coordinate and parametrization independent manner.
+The language of differential forms allows for a neat coordinate and parametrization-free notation.
+In fact, forms are precisely those elementary mathematical objects which appear under integral signs.
+A one-form $A$ can be integrated along a one-dimensional curve on the manifold, a two form $F$ over a two-dimensional surface, and a $p$-form $\Omega$ over a $p$-dimensional sub-manifold $\Sigma$.